top of page

 A BRIEF HISTORY OF THE KNIGHTS TEMPLAR

-The Order of Knights Templar was founded in 1118 by Hugh de Payens, Geoffroy de Saint-Omer and seven other knights.
-It was consecrated to the defence of pilgrims and the protection of the Holy Land.
+The Knights Templar have a long and rich history starting on 1118 when the order was founded by Hugh de Payens, Geoffroy de Saint-Omer and seven other knights.
+It was consecrated to the defense of pilgrims and the protection of the Holy Land.
 The founding knights took monastic vows and were known as “the poor knights of Christ”.

 King Baldwin II, King of Jerusalem (1118-1131) installed the order as part of his palace, on the site of Solomon’s temple, for their residence, stables and armoury, from which it took the name the Knights of the Temple or Knights Templar.